 The rights of an owner include the ability to grant rights and access privileges to others and the rights might be subjective, objective or both depending on the context.

 For example, users own a certain amount of their data which is why we have PII and GDPR regulations.
-Pluralsight owns data that is related to information generated by that user.
-PXTs might “own” and be responsible for generating the data within a BC and could grant access to other entities to view or upsert data generated by others through their services.
+Pluralsight owns data that could be related to information generated by our system.
+PXTs might “own” and be responsible for generating the data within a bounded context and could grant access to other entities to view or upsert data generated by others through their services.

 Data at its lowest form is the facts, and nothing but the facts.
 It’s the ones and zeroes - the quantities, characters, and symbols.
 Data is our basis of reasoning and calculation, but it does not necessarily include the context in which it was generated.
 Data is stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media.

 Operations are performed on data by a system.
 Data is assigned and operated upon using different models and contexts.
 Data is only relevant in as much as it is related and associated within a larger system and other distinct pieces of information.
 In its system it is formatted in a certain, agreed upon (standardized) way.
 By this definition where and what definitions we standardize becomes important.
 Data is tightly coupled to the system in which it resides.